• Skip to main content

 Notes

-How to cut a shred a green papaya: cut the papaya in half length wise.
+1. How to cut, seed, and shred a green papaya: Cut the papaya in half lengthwise.
 Remove and discard the seeds.
 Peel it using a vegetable peeler.
-Shred it using a food processor or by hand using a box grater (using a food processor will make your job much easier!)
+Shred it using a food processor or by hand, using a box grater (using a food processor will make your job much easier!)

 • Prep Time: 15 mins